Yusufadepoju/Pandas-Analytics-Project/README.md

 # Company XYZ Supermarket Data Analysis

 Company XYZ owns a supermarket chain across the country.
 Each major branch located in 3 cities across the country recorded sales information for 3 months.
 The data folder contains datasets from three different branches; Lagos, Abuja and Port Harcourt.
-Each data file from the branches contains the same attribute information
+Each data file from the branches contains the same attribute information.

 # Project Steps

 Some of the skillset used to solve this problem
-1) Data Gathering: The Dataset consist of 3 tables in csv formarts.
+1) Data Gathering: The Dataset consist of 3 tables in csv formats.
-2) Data Cleaning : This was done effectively, the process involved converting data appropiate data type,
+2) Data Cleaning : This was done effectively, the process involved converting data appropiate data type.
 3) Exploratory Data Analysis: The dataset was explored to reveal hidden insights to the stakeholders requirements.
 4) Data Visualization: A report was created using seaborn to visualize the insights to the stakeholders.
 5) Documentation: Each process and approach was documented.